In addition, those who participate in NJSGA events should consult this page frequently, and in advance of any event in which they play.

 There will be no organized food service gatherings at qualifiers.
 Some Championships will offer/include a lunch.

 Some clubs may be able to offer “to-go” food options, and players will be on their own to purchase these items.

-Drinking water will not be located on the golf course.
-Players should be prepared by bringing their own water.
+Drinking water will be made available on the golf course.
+Players should be prepared by bringing additional water.